Antoha256M/Light_Level_Overlay/README.md

 - This datapack is very fine-tuned.
 - You just need to:
   - install it in your world;
+  - write the command "/reload";
-  - write the command "/trigger light_level.button";
+  - enter the command "/trigger light_level.button";
   - And follow the instructions in the chat.